Workers pool

 Tips and tricks:

-The worker pool has an internal queue that holds requests waiting for execution, which can be limited with the pool.max_queue_size option.
+The worker pool has an internal queue that holds requests waiting for execution, which can be limited with the `pool.max_queue_size` option.

-The Workers pool can be dynamically scaled: link
+Workers can be dynamically scaled: [link](https://docs.roadrunner.dev/docs/php-worker/auto-scaling)

-If you need to control the worker's memory, use supervisor.max_worker_memory option rather than pool.max_jobs.
+If you need to control the worker's memory, use `supervisor.max_worker_memory` option rather than `pool.max_jobs`.